Best Juicing Recipes for Weight Loss (Here are 10 of them)

 Heat from cooking actually reduces the nutritional content in most vegetables so eating or in this case drinking them raw allows the body to absorb more enzymes, nutrients, chlorophyll and antioxidants.

-All these are essential for a healthy and fit body, helping it flush out toxins, reduce inflammation, replenish damaged cells and fight diseases.
+All these are essential for being healthy and to help our bodies flush out toxins, reduce inflammation, replenish damaged and fight diseases.

 Juicing for weight loss, is it really possible?